Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 Architecture: Both manufacturers continually refine their architectures, with recent generations featuring advanced features like integrated graphics, improved power efficiency, and support for the latest technologies like PCIe 5.0 and DDR5 memory.

-About architecture, Ryzen offers Zen, Zen+, Zen 2, and Zen 3 (latest) whereas Intel core offers various series like Skylake, Kaby Lake, and Comet Lake.
+About architecture, Ryzen offers Zen, Zen+, Zen 2, and Zen 3 (latest), whereas Intel Core offers various series like Skylake, Kaby Lake, and Comet Lake.

 Integrated Graphics: Intel processors mostly have integrated graphics.
 It is useful for computers or laptops required for daily media consumption.
 It is beneficial for users who do not require any dedicated graphics.